If you think this

 - Shows up in the ending credits to the anime version of Level E.

-- Both versions of the card game based on The Illuminatus!
-Trilogy include a card called "Cattle Mutilators," which gives a bonus to the player who is playing as the Aliens.
+- Illuminati has a card called "Cattle Mutilators," which gives a bonus to the player who is playing as the Aliens.

 - Martian Fluxx features two "cow" Keepers.